Archive for the ‘Working smart’ Category

 Even if you’re just a developer, a little product management will open your eyes.

 I know, you think it’s all about marketing, and it is, sort of, but from time to time an article series like Practical Rules for Product Management makes it fun, even for non marketers.
 So, enjoy:

 Asynchronous communication doesn’t make you less productive, it makes you more productive.

 Meetings for the sake of meeting are just poison.
 They just take everybody out of their flow.

 If people tell you that it’s important, it’s critical, it can’t wait, it’s high priority, take it with a grain of salt.

 Few things in life are important or critical, people make them appear that way.

-You don’t like what you’re doing at work… do something else.
+If you don’t like what you’re doing at work… do something else.

-You can’t do something else at work, get a hobby… it will push you in the right direction.
+If you can’t do something else at work, get a hobby… it will push you in the right direction.